phil-opp/blog_os/blog/content/second-edition/posts/10-heap-allocation/index.md

 A simple allocator crate for `no_std` applications is the [`linked_list_allocator`] crate.
 It's name comes from the fact that it uses a linked list data structure to keep track of deallocated memory regions.
 See the next post for a more detailed explanation of this approach.

-To use the, we first need to add a dependency on it in our `Cargo.toml`:
+To use the crate, we first need to add a dependency on it in our `Cargo.toml`:

 [`linked_list_allocator`]: https://github.com/phil-opp/linked-list-allocator/